LiaPlayground/test-exports/LiaScriptCourse/LiaScript.md

 # Example Course

 This course illustrates the export of LiaScript based learning content.
+The different formates are available in the `export` folder of the project.

 Visit the youtube channel of LiaScript to get an overview about already implemented features.

 !?[LiaScript](https://www.youtube.com/watch?v=vogB3gKlszM&t=70s)